Beginner’s Guide to Emergency Funds

 • Stay focused on your goal

-• Adjust your plan when needed
+• Adjust when needed

 Conclusion